 As you can imagine, there are many different crimes that can be considered federal crimes because of the Federal Government’s interest or obligation to the violations that you have committed.
-For example, any crime that you commit on federal property or against a federal agent immediately becomes a federal crime.
-This means that a simple assault that takes place in a federal building, in a National Park, or against a federal agent will be tried in federal court.
+For example, any crime that you commit on federal property in San Diego or against a federal agent immediately becomes a federal crime.
+This means that a simple assault that takes place in a San Diego federal building, in a National Park, or against any federal law enforcement agencies will be tried in federal court.

-Other examples of federal crimes, regardless of location or involved parties, are as follows:
+The following are some of our San Diego law firm’s practice areas, as well as examples of violations of federal criminal law, regardless of location or involved parties, are as follows:

 - Tax Fraud

 - Wire Fraud